daidodo/format-imports-vscode/README.md

 - _Excluded paths and file disable-comments are **ignored** if the formatting is triggered manually, i.e. from Command Palette, editor context menu or shortcut._

-To exclude a specific `import` or `export` statement from formatting, please add the following as its leading or trailing comments:
+To exclude a specific `import` or `export` declaration from formatting, please add the following as its leading or trailing comments:

 ```ts
 // ts-import-sorter: disable